The 5 lowest rate survival jobs in history

 1) Gong Farmer

 Whenever a toilet became too full or the pile under the outlet of a castle lavatory started to get too high, it would be the job of the gong farmer to come along and sort it out.
-They would spend their entire day walking round with a wheelbarrow and shovel, digging out the collection chambers from all the toilets and cesspits in the area.
+They would spend their entire day walking around with a wheelbarrow and shovel, digging out the collection chambers from all the toilets and cesspits in the area.
 It was common for people to use human waste on their crop fields when animal manure wasn’t available, so the gong farmer would walk back and forth all day dumping mounds of crap onto a field somewhere.
 They would also be expected to provide their own clothes and do it all year round, even on the hottest summer days.
 It goes without saying that disease would be the number one enemy of the gong farmer and in a time when antibiotics didn’t exist, it became a very risky job.

 2) Plague doctor